RubensZimbres/Repo-2019/Tensorflow-Transformer/README.md

 # Tensorflow - Transformer Translation Model

-Replication of code from Attention is All You Need paper
+Replication of code from "Attention is All You Need" paper

 ```
 $ pip install tensorflow==1.12.0